The City of Colwood recognizes that improving air quality creates a healthier community for residents and protects our natural environment.

 The use of charcoal or gas barbecues, portable gas campfires and smokers for the curing of food are permitted.

-Chimineas and similar contained patio outdoor burning appliances are permitted for residential use provided the fire rating is not high or extreme and following safety restrictions are followed:
+Chimineas and similar contained patio/outdoor wood burning appliances are permitted for residential use EXCEPT when the fire rating is not high or extreme and following safety restrictions are followed:

 - Outdoor burning appliances must be specifically manufactured for this purpose – no homemade devices are permitted.